clockwork-dog/cogs-sdk/README.md

 We have provided a template project to get started or you can manually install and use the [JavaScript COGS SDK](./packages/javascript/README.md) or [React COGS SDK](./packages/react/README.md).

 ## Getting started using the template

 If creating new COGS Media Master custom content or a new COGS Plugin we recommend using our [Turborepo](https://turbo.build) template.
+This will create an environment for you to develop in, and a template COGS project to run your Plugin or Custom Content.

-Create a new project by running:
+In an empty folder, create a new project by running:

 ```bash
 npx create-turbo@latest --example https://github.com/clockwork-dog/cogs-sdk/tree/main/template --package-manager yarn